iman-sharifi-ghb/Quadcopter-Trajectory-Tracking-using-Adaptive-Nonlinear-Algorithms/README.md

 # Quadcopter-Trajectory-Tracking-using-Adaptive-Nonlinear-Algorithms
-The following Algorithms used in this project:
+In this project, we aim to control a quadcopter using Linear, Nonlinear, and Adaptive algorithms.
+Then, we compare their performance in different scenarios and discuss the results.

 Creator: _Iman Sharifi_

 Email: iman.sharifi.edu@gmail.com

-We aim to control a quadcopter using the following algorithms:

 1- [PID Control](https://github.com/98210184/Quadcopter-Trajectory-Tracking-using-Adaptive-Nonlinear-Algorithms/tree/main/Project/1-PID%20Control%20Quadcopter)